TelecoRenta/Taller-de-Software-Defined-Radio/README.md

 The main objective of this workshop is to introduce students to the technology of Software Defined Radio and more specifically into a critical aspect of any radio communication system such is synchronization.
 To do this, we propose a series of basic exercises that will allow you to practice with the frequency synchronization of frequency multiplexed systems (OFDM).

 The workshop is supported by three types of files:
-1. **PDF guides** that consist in one guide for the instructor and another guide for the student.
-Version B is only provided with a unique guide
+1. **PDF guides** that consist in one guide for the instructor and another guide for the student
 2. **Matlab scripts**  to analyse signals at different points of the radio link either in the time domain or in the frequency domain
 3. ***Data files***, which are prerecorded files to be analised by means of the Matlab scripts in case that version A is selected

 ## Procedure

-To get access to Version A resources go to
+To get access to Version A resources go to [version A](https://gitlab.cttc.es/mnavarro/telecorenta-taller/-/tree/main/1A?ref_type=heads)

-To get access to Version B resources go to
+To get access to Version B resources go to [version B](https://gitlab.cttc.es/mnavarro/telecorenta-taller/-/tree/main/1B?ref_type=heads)

 ## About